 Both grades require the reaction of weak nitric acid with ammonia to produce an ammonium nitrate solution.
-The ammonium nitrate is concentrated to strength greater than 99% for high density prills and 97% for low density prills prior to being prilled.
+Prior to being prilled, the ammonium nitrate is concentrated to strength greater than 99% for high density prills and 97% for low density prills.

 Weak nitric acid and ammonia are reacted in three ammonium nitrate neutralizers (reactors) piped in parallel.
 After the reaction, the ammonium nitrate solution (approximately 90% concentration) is fed to a sealed tank where a pH analyzer adds enough ammonia to complete the reaction with the excess nitric acid.
 The emissions from the E2 prill towers shroud, intermediate ammonium nitrate storage tanks, and the E2 chemical condensate tank overheads are processed through the E2 Plant Brinks mist eliminator (SN-05).
-The Brinks mist eliminator has a pre-filter for larger particles and 84 filter cartridges constantly wetted by spray nozzles for the reduction of ammonia and particulate emission.
+The Brinks mist eliminator has a pre-filter for larger particles and 84 filter cartridges constantly wetted by spray nozzles for the reduction of particulate matter emissions.